Jessabelle

 The First Threshold at 17 minutes marks the transition into Act II, occurring at 18% of the runtime.
 This shows the protagonist's commitment to Jessie crosses the threshold into her childhood home in the Louisiana bayou.
 Her father Leon awkwardly welcomes her into a world she left behind years ago., moving from reaction to action.

 At 43 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Jessie learns the horrifying truth: she is not Kate and Leon's biological daughter.
+Structural examination shows that this crucial beat Jessie learns the horrifying truth: she is not Kate and Leon's biological daughter.
 She is actually Jessabelle, a baby born to Moses and his mistress who died.
 Kate took the baby and raised her as her own., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Jessie discovers the truth about what really happened: Kate murdered Jessabelle's real mother in a jealous rage.
 Jessie understands she must give the spirit what it wants - acknowledgment and justice., demonstrating the transformation achieved throughout the journey.